 If your rule or sampling is set to target 1% of users, it is likely that it may appear as though the Project Deployment Code is not working when, in fact, it is not displaying due to a low sampling rate.
 Our Support team will be unable to check your triggers, rules, or conditions set up within your Tag Manager, but they can test your intercept and Project Deployment Code to ensure everything is working properly on the Qualtrics side.

 Google Tag Manager

 After implementation, if you do not see your code running on your site, try changing or removing your firing triggers or trigger exceptions.
-If you are still unable to see the Intercept appear, try testing the Intercept with the Editing Bookmarklet.
-If you are able to see the Intercept when using the Editing Bookmarklet, you will have to work with your Tag Manager team to further investigate your triggers, rules, and conditions.
-Our Support team will only be able to troubleshoot your Intercept Logic and Intercept Options to ensure it is set up correctly.
+If you are still unable to see the intercept appear, try testing the intercept with the Editing Bookmarklet.
+If you are able to see the intercept when using the Editing Bookmarklet, you will have to work with your Tag Manager team to further investigate your triggers, rules, and conditions.
+Our Support team will only be able to troubleshoot your Intercept Logic and Intercept Options to ensure they are set up correctly.

 Adobe DTM (Dynamic Tag Manager)